Harshilbhardwaj47/java-wonders/README.md

 # How to learn android studio and from where
 https://developer.android.com/samples
 please follow the given link as we all know android studio is an open source application so you all can find enogh resourse on the provided link

+# Algorithms ?
+An algorithm is a step by step procedure to solve logical and mathematical problems.
+A recipe is a good example of an algorithm because says what must be done, step by step. ...
+For the purpose of computing, algorithms are written in pseudocode, flow charts, or programming languages. .